Are you expecting twins?

 You don’t need to worry about not having enough milk.
 The more your babies suck and empty your breasts, the more milk your breasts will produce.
-You might need to do some breastfeeding and pumping for the first couple of weeks, just to get your milk supply up.
+You might need to breastfeed and pump for the first couple weeks to get your milk supply up.

 Breastfeeding Premature Twins

-Breastfeeding saves time.
-No cleaning and sterilizing of bottles, or preparing and heating of formula.
+Breastfeeding saves time—no cleaning and sterilizing bottles or preparing and heating formula.
 According to La Leche League International, breastfeeding your twins during the first year saves a mother about 300 hours and more than $1,200.

 Tips for Breastfeeding Twins

 - Relax.
 Make sure you have somebody else to do the dirty work, or at least most of it!
 Focus on feeding your babies and forget about everything else.
 Accept all the help you can get.

 - Bottle feeding breast milk.
 Get yourself a good nursing pump so you can store milk when you need to bottle-feed your twins.
 A heavy-duty, electric double-pump action breast pump is best.

 - Try different breastfeeding positions; try breastfeeding one at a time or both together until you find what works for you and your babies.

 - Drink enough water.
 Your body will need the fluid to keep up with milk production.
 Keep a glass of water nearby, especially during feedings.
 Also, eat lots of fruits and vegetables, and keep snacks handy during breastfeeding.

 - Sleep when your babies sleep.
 This will help you cope with their eating times.
 Whatever you do, try to get eight hours of sleep every day.